micirclek/ck-calendar/README.markdown

 *  club_name (required): name of the club
 *  cookie_name: name for the persistent login cookie
 *  access_add_event: the access level required to add an event
+*  access_add_event_recurring: the access level required to add a recurring event
 *  access_edit_event: the access level required to edit an event
 *  access_view_signup: the access level required to view event signups
 *  access_edit_signups: the access level required to make changes to event